darioGerussi/exploration/C++/Fundamentals/README.md

 ### Fundamentals

-This folder contains several fundamental topics
+This folder contains programs of basic complexity,
-within C++ of which gradually increase in complexity.
+covering the fundamentals of the C++ language.